Top-gg-Community/ruby-sdk/README.md

 # "6debd47ed13483642cf09e832ed0bc1b"

 ```
-### AutoPosting
+### Auto Posting

-The library provides you with autoposting functionality, and autoposts statistics every 30 minutes, automatically!
+The library provides you with autoposting functionality, and autoposts at an interval of 30 minutes.
-Here's how you can enable it
+Here's how you can use it

 ```ruby
 require 'topgg'